Finland joins NATO, Russia threatens 'counter-measures' | Politics

 Since the end of the Cold War three decades ago, Moscow has watched successive waves of NATO enlargement to the formerly communist east of Europe with consternation, and the issue was a bone of contention even before the invasion of Ukraine.
 NATO has repeatedly stressed that it is solely a defensive alliance and does not threaten Russia.

-developed over the years as it is one of few European countries to have retained a conscription army through decades of peace, wary of Russia next door.
-In addition, Finland's ground, naval and air forces are all trained and equipped with one primary aim - to repel any Russian invasion.
+Blinken said: "I'm tempted to say this is maybe the one thing we can thank Mr Putin for.
+Because he once again here precipitated something he claims to want to prevent."
 Finland and its Nordic neighbour Sweden applied together last year to join NATO, but the Swedish application has been held up by NATO members Turkey and Hungary.

 Turkey says Stockholm harbours members of what Ankara considers terrorist groups - an accusation Sweden denies - and has demanded their extradition as a step toward ratifying Swedish membership.
 Hungary cites grievances over criticism of Prime Minister Viktor Orban's record on democracy and rule of law.
 NATO diplomats say they expect Budapest to approve Sweden's bid if it sees Turkey moving to do so.